-Additional Header Parameter Names can be defined by those using JWSs.
-However, in order to prevent collisions, any new Header Parameter Name SHOULD either be registered in the IANA JSON Web Signature and Encryption Header Parameters registry Section 8.1 or be a Public Name: a value that contains a Collision Resistant Namespace.
-In each case, the definer of the name or value needs to take reasonable precautions to make sure they are in control of the part of the namespace they use to define the Header Parameter Name.
+Additional Header Parameter names can be defined by those using JWSs.
+However, in order to prevent collisions, any new Header Parameter name should either be registered in the IANA JSON Web Signature and Encryption Header Parameters registry defined in Section 9.1 or be a Public Name: a value that contains a Collision-Resistant Name.
+In each case, the definer of the name or value needs to take reasonable precautions to make sure they are in control of the part of the namespace they use to define the Header Parameter name.

-New header parameters should be introduced sparingly, as they can result in non-interoperable JWSs.
+New Header Parameters should be introduced sparingly, as they can result in non-interoperable JWSs.